 Halo is a one of a kind music and audio engineering facility.
 Home to Hamilton’s only world class mixing console, the legendary SSL4K, paired with the Studer A80 tape machine, Pro Tools HD and a live room with a view, all situated in a vibe-entric space designed for creativity.

 Halo is designed for creating radio ready recordings from rock to country, hip hop to singer songwriter.
-We deliver world class vocals in our custom vocal booth, whether hip hop, rock or acoustic music, you won’t get a better tone.
+We deliver world class vocals in our custom vocal room, whether hip hop, rock or acoustic music, you won’t get a better tone.

 Roman’s credits include: head engineer at Catherine North (City and Colour, Said the Whale, Whitehorse, Spirits) under Dan Achen; head engineer at Porcelain Records (Daniel Lanois, Mark Mclean, Laura Cole, The Weekend) under Steve Bigas; engineered for the likes of Mark Howard (Tragically Hip, RHCP, Bob Dylan), Nick Blagona (Deep Purple, April Wine, Bee Gees) and Dale Penner (Nickelback).
 Roman also spent several years engineering in the UK.